spacelift-io/user-documentation/docs/concepts/policy/notification-policy.md

 ### Webhook requests

 !!! info
-    This section of documentation requires you have configured at least one [Named Webhook](../../integrations/webhooks.md).
-    Consider exploring that part of documentation first.
+    You must configure at least one [named webhook](../../integrations/webhooks.md) before using webhook notifications.

-Webhook notifications are a very powerful part of the notification policy.
-Using them, one is able to not only receive webhooks on specific events that happen in Spacelift, but also craft unique requests to be consumed by some third-party.
+With webhook notifications, you can receive webhooks on specific events that happen in Spacelift and craft unique requests to be consumed by some third-party.

-The notification policy relies on named webhooks which can be created and managed in the [Webhooks section of Spacelift](../../integrations/webhooks.md).
+The notification policy relies on **named webhooks**, which can be created and managed in the [webhooks section of Spacelift](../../integrations/webhooks.md).
 Any policy evaluation will always receive a list of possible webhooks together with their labels as input.
 The data received in the policy input should be used to determine which webhook will be used when sending the request.

 The webhook policy accepts multiple configurable parameters:

-- `endpoint_id` - endpoint id (slug) to which the webhook will be delivered  (**Required**)
+- `endpoint_id`: Endpoint id (slug) to which the webhook will be delivered.
-- `headers` - a key value map which will be appended to request headers (**Optional**)
+- `headers` (optional): A key value map to append to request headers.
-- `payload` - a custom valid JSON object to be sent as request body (**Optional**)
+- `payload` (optional): A custom valid JSON object to be sent as request body.
-- `method` - a HTTP method to use when sending the request (**Optional**)
+- `method` (optional): The HTTP method to use when sending the request.

 #### Filtering webhook requests

-Filtering and selecting webhooks can be done by using the received input data.
-Rules can be created where only specific actions should trigger a webhook being sent.
-For example we could define a rule which would allow a webhook to be sent about any drift detection run:
+Filter and select webhooks using the received input data.
+You can create rules where only specific actions trigger a webhook being sent.
+For example, we could define a rule to allow a webhook to be sent about any drift detection run:

 ```opa
 package spacelift